reetjain01/30-Days-JS-Challenge-ChaiAurCode/README.md

 Master error handling in JavaScript by using try-catch blocks, creating custom error objects, and working with the finally block.
 Learn to handle errors in promises and async/await functions gracefully.
 Practice fetching data from APIs and managing errors effectively to ensure robust and reliable code.

 ## Day 13: Modules
 Explore the power of JavaScript modules by creating and exporting your own, using named and default exports, and importing entire modules.
 Learn to leverage third-party modules like Lodash and Axios to simplify tasks such as array operations and HTTP requests.
 Practice module bundling with tools like Webpack to optimize your codebase for production.

+## Day 14: Classes
+Learn the power of object-oriented programming in JavaScript with classes.
+Understand how to define classes, create instances, and use methods and properties.
+Explore inheritance to extend classes and create hierarchical structures.
+Master static methods and properties for utility functions, and use getters and setters for encapsulation.
+Finally, discover private fields to safeguard class internals, ensuring robust and maintainable code.